DIY Bed Frames: Build Your Dream Bed from Scratch

 A sturdy DIY bed frame does more than hold a mattress—it sets the foundation for restful sleep.
 Solid rails, reliable slats, and well-placed center legs distribute weight evenly and stop the squeaks that interrupt rest.
 Building your own means you can dial in the height for easy getting in and out, add storage clearance, and match the finish to your décor.

-For support basics that pair well with nearly any mattress type, see guidance on slats, foundations, and platform bases from the Sleep Foundation (box spring vs. slats, do you need a box spring?).
+For support basics that work with nearly any mattress type, see guidance on slats, foundations, and platform bases from the Sleep Foundation (box spring vs. slats, do you need a box spring?).
 These principles align perfectly with a thoughtfully built DIY frame.

 This photo shows a finished sturdy DIY bed frame with clean lines, demonstrating the sturdy DIY bed frame in a cozy bedroom.